rmclarklab/Tetur_eQTL/README.md

 ```bash

 ```
 ## Association analysis between genotype and gene expression
-For each samples, its genotype blocks and gene expression data are available.
+For each sample, its genotype blocks and gene expression data are available.
-1. To alleviate the effects from outlier expression data and alleviate systematic inflation problem, we performed quantile normalization, an accepted remedy by the GTEx consortium.
+1. To alleviate the effects from outlier expression data and alleviate systematic inflation problem, we performed quantile normalization, an accepted remedy by the GTEx consortium (see also [here]()).
 For each gene, its expression levels across all samples fit normal distribution while the relative rankings also preserved.
 ```bash
 For running script, see ```count_norm.R``` <br>
 ```